arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/Applications/gatk/README.md

 ## Test Case 2

-ReadCountsSpark

-This confirms that GATK is working by doing a basic analysis of a BAM file.
-The BAM file will be downloaded, if it doesn't already exist.
+This confirms that GATK is working by doing a common read analysis of a BAM file using the `ReadCountsSpark` tool that was added in GATK4.
+This is run against the small, medium and large sequencing runs noted in the description.
+This is run on both the ARM and x86 HPC.
+This tool is used in a similar way as `ReadCount` but it is distinct and has distinct output.

 ```
 reframe -c gatk_countbases.py -r --performance-report